crossplatformdev/uConsole-Universal-Expansion-Board/README.md

 | Schematic       | https://github.com/crossplatformdev/uConsole-Universal-Expansion-Board/blob/main/documents/schematic.pdf |
 | Exported files* | https://github.com/crossplatformdev/uConsole-Universal-Expansion-Board/blob/main/export.zip              |

-****This is a WIP.*** I need to receive the first batch I ordered to test everything is correctly.
+****This is a WIP.*** I need to receive the first batch I ordered to test everything is correct.
 You can help me verify this files in the meantime.
 Use with caution.

 ### Examples of components you can mount on:
 This is designed to work with breakout boards, like these: